 High School students may have certain privileges for off-campus lunch with parent permission.
 Certain privileges will apply by grade level.
 Students are responsible to return to school by the start of the next period should they have classes after lunch.
-The above rules for student drivers also applies.
+The above rules for student drivers also apply.
+Students must follow all CLA rules and the Code of Conduct during unsupervised off-campus lunch or risk losing this privilege.
 See Parent Permission for Off-Campus Lunch for complete details.